Seattle Child Injury Lawyers

 - Those who installed or sold the swimming pool

-- Water park owners, and water park employees
+- Water park owners and employees

-- Companies that provide recreational entertainment, such as boat tour companies
+- Companies that provide recreational entertainment, such as tour boat companies

 - Municipalities that have not kept areas safe, such as public beaches